jkk/cantata/README.md

-            :quoting - identifier quoting style to use; auto-detects if left unspecified; set to nil to turn off quoting (this will break many queries); :ansi, :mysql, or :sqlserver :hooks - data source-wide hooks; see `make-data-model` for available hooks and format
+            :quoting - identifier quoting style to use; auto-detects if left unspecified; set to nil to turn off quoting (this will break many queries); :ansi, :mysql, or :sqlserver :query-cache - a function which, when called with the data source, a query, and keyword options, returns a PreparedQuery :hooks - data source-wide hooks; see `make-data-model` for available hooks and format
            :max-idle - max pool idle time in seconds; default 30 mins